mkrapp/training2025-12/git_remote.md

 - `git clone https://github.com/mkrapp/training2025-12.git`
 - Create your own branch, make additional commits and push multiple times

-> [!warning] You won’t be able to push your local changes to the remote
+> [!WARNING]
-> unless you are a collaborator.
+> You won’t be able to push your local changes to the remote unless you are a collaborator.
 But you can “fork” the repository instead and become the “owner” of that fork.

 **Let’s try it out**:
 - `git push -u origin <your-branch>`